Sebastiaan-Alvarez-Rodriguez/metazoo/README.md

 # Zookeeper
 This file lists several steps to follow when making this project.
 The implementation is publicly available [here](http://hadoop.apache.org/zookeeper).
-The paper is available [here](https://static.usenix.org/event/atc10/tech/full_papers/Hunt.pdf)
+The paper is available [here](https://static.usenix.org/event/atc10/tech/full_papers/Hunt.pdf).
+Chubby paper is available [here](https://static.googleusercontent.com/media/research.google.com/en//archive/chubby-osdi06.pdf).

 ## STEP 1
  - [x] Read your chosen article carefully, trying to understand what experiments the authors have designed and why.